HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/production/httpsprod.md

 ## Procedure

+### Use a Reverse Proxy
-* It is recommended to use a proxy as outlined in the [nginx documentation](../../howto/web/httpsproxy.md).
+* You can have an option to use a reverse proxy as outlined in the [nginx documentation](../../howto/web/httpsproxy.md).

-* Obtain your TLS certificate.
+### Use a TLS Certificate
+* Another option is to obtain your TLS certificate, this is to secure your data and connection.
 To obtain your certificate, go to the [configure certificate](../../howto/IdP/configuringCertificates.md).